mborges-pivotal/ds-vector-demo/README.md

 ```
 python -m venv .venv
+. ./.venv/bin/activate
 pip install -r requirements.txt
 ```

 ## Running
 This application is built using [streamlit](https://streamlit.io/)

+Before running the application make sure you have created your own **.env** file.
+See the **sample_.env** for information on the parameters required.

 ```
 streamlit run app.py